hl7dk/kl-gateway-prevention/input/pagecontent/StructureDefinition-klgateway-119-planned-intervention-intro.md

 CarePlan.activity.detail.code.coding holds the intervention code, which has to come from FSIII.
 Some interventions can be delivered in a group or individually.
 The code should be chosen accordingly.

 It is important to distiguish correctly between the dates and times stated in the model.
 CarePlan.period.start is when the PlannedIntervention was authorized (bevillingstid).
 The planned end-date is CarePlan.period.end, unless the date has already occured and the status is 'completed', then it is the actual end-date.
 Notice that end-date is not madatory to report.
+All dates may be repported with or without time of day.

 CarePlan.status and CarePlan.intent are mandatory in the FHIR CarePlan resource.
 CarePlan.intent is always 'plan' in this implementation guide.
 CarePlan status should be either 'unknown', 'entered-in-error', or the status of the intervention at the time of reporting.
 Note that the meaning of 'active' is "ready to be acted upon", so it does not signify that the first activity has occured.